HP Pavilion: History

 On August 14, 1995, HP introduced the HP Pavilion brand of IBM PC–compatible computers as a new line of computers designed exclusively for home computing market with the release of the HP Pavilion PC series.
 The first computer released for the brand was the HP Pavilion 5030 multimedia desktop computer.
 While not the first multimedia PC the company made, it was the first computer made by HP that was designed specifically for the home market.
 Prior to this, the first multimedia PCs made by the company were the HP Multimedia PC 6100, 6140S, and 6170S.
 As an entry-level model, the Pavilion 5030 featured a 75 MHz Intel Pentium processor, 8 MB RAM, an 850 MB hard drive, a quad-speed CD-ROM drive, Altec Lansing speakers, and includes some software for online service access.
 It came shipped with Windows 95 preinstalled, coinciding with the then-upcoming launch of Microsoft's then-new operating system at the time.

-Prior to the introduction of the Pavilion line in 1995, HP was known for their business-oriented models such as those from the HP Vectra series as well as the OmniBook (pre-2024) line of business notebooks.
+Prior to the introduction of the Pavilion line in 1995, HP was known for their business-oriented models such as those from the HP Vectra series as well as the OmniBook (1993–2002) line of business notebooks.
 HP also produced a low-cost, high-speed infrared transceiver that allowed wireless data exchange in a range of portable computing applications, these included telephones, computers, printers, cash registers, automatic teller machines, and digital cameras.
 Around the same year the Pavilion was introduced, Dave Packard published The HP Way: How Bill Hewlett and I Built Our Company, a book based on the company's The HP Way philosophy that chronicles the rise of Hewlett-Packard in the 1940s through the 1990s and gave consumers insight into its business practices, culture, and management style.